Rangers left wing Jimmy Vesey looks on against the Islanders...

 Rangers left wing Jimmy Vesey looks on against the Islanders in the first period of an NHL game at Madison Square Garden on Sunday.
 Credit: Kathleen Malone-Van Dyke

-GREENBURGH — Jimmy Vesey said it was “brutal’’ to not be able to play for those first 10 games of the Rangers’ season, before he finally was able to get off the long term injured reserve list and make his season debut in Sunday’s 5-2 Garden victory over the Islanders.
+GREENBURGH — Jimmy Vesey said it was “brutal’’ to not be able to play in the first 10 games of the Rangers’ season before he finally was able to get off the long term injured reserve list and make his season debut in Sunday’s 5-2 Garden victory over the Islanders.

-“Being injured sucks, and not playing’s brutal,’’ said Vesey, who added this was the longest time he’s ever missed due to injury.
+“Being injured sucks and not playing’s brutal,’’ said Vesey, who added that this was the longest time he’s ever missed because of injury.
 “It’s tough to not be out there with your teammates.
 It felt like a long time, but it’s good to be back.’’

 “I felt a little rusty,’’ Vesey said.
 “I probably need a couple games to get my legs back.
-But overall, I mean, I thought our line was pretty good, and ‘Eddie’ [Edstrom] got a goal, we had quite a few chances, and hopefully, we can just keep building on that.’’
+But overall, I mean, I thought our line was pretty good, and [Edstrom] got a goal, we had quite a few chances, and hopefully we can just keep building on that.’’

-All season, the fourth line, with Edstrom, Carrick and whoever was playing right wing — Jonny Brodzinski, Matt Rempe, or now, Vesey — has impressed Peter Laviolette with its direct, physical play, and its ability to get pucks behind the opposing defense, and then keep possession in the offensive zone.
-And with the veteran Vesey now on the line, Laviolette has the option of using the fourth line as a checking line.
+All season, the fourth line of Edstrom, Carrick and whoever was playing right wing — Jonny Brodzinski, Matt Rempe or Vesey — has impressed Peter Laviolette with its direct, physical play and its ability to get pucks behind the opposing defense and then keep possession in the offensive zone.
+And with Vesey now on the line, Laviolette has the option of using the fourth line as a checking line.

 Vesey, 31, said he would relish being used in a checking role against other teams’ top lines, as the fourth line was at times last season.

-But even if he is playing the role of a checking line forward, Laviolette believes Vesey can chip in offensively.
-He was an offensive star in college who was drafted by Nashville in the third round of the 2012 draft, and won the Hobey Baker Award as a senior at Harvard before signing with the Rangers as an unrestricted free agent in 2016.
+But even if he is playing the role of a checking-line forward, Laviolette believes Vesey can chip in offensively.
+He was an offensive star in college who was picked by Nashville in the third round of the 2012 draft, and he won the Hobey Baker Award as a senior at Harvard before signing with the Rangers as an unrestricted free agent in 2016.
 Last season, Vesey had 13 goals and 13 assists in 80 games.

 SUBSCRIBE